St. Teresa High School (Decatur, Illinois): Approach

-95% of students take part in extracurricular activities or athletics (listed below), including Student Council, Scholastic Bowl, WYSE (Worldwide Youth in Science and Engineering), FBLA (Future Business Leaders of America), National Honor Society, Drama (with two major productions each school year), Art, Band, and Chorus.
-Students also take part in the various clubs formed at the school, such as Art Club, Debate Club, International Club, Juggling club, and Serviam club (named after the school motto).
+95% of students take part in extracurricular activities or athletics (listed below), including Student Council, Scholastic Bowl, ACES (Academic Challenge for Engineering and Science), FBLA (Future Business Leaders of America), National Honor Society, Drama (with two major productions each school year), and Key Club International.
+Students also take part in the various clubs formed at the school, such as Art Club and International Club.

 Campus

 The current campus is one building in three parts.
 The science wing, which also includes the music room, chapel, and multipurpose room, is on the south side.
 A glass hallway separates it from the main building, which contains the majority of the classrooms and offices.
 The athletic wing, including the Joe Venturi gymnasium, locker rooms, weight room, and a few classrooms, is on the north side.
-To the east of the school are the football field, (doubling as a soccer pitch), press box, and baseball diamond.
+To the east of the school are the football field, (doubling as a soccer pitch), track, press box, and baseball diamond.
 The softball diamond is to the south of the school.
 Students must remain on campus throughout the school day.